-It is clear that homicide rates, both aggregate and broken down by victim profiles, presented heterogeneous curves and levels in the four municipalities studied.
+It is clear that homicide rates, both aggregate and broken down by victim profile, are characterized by heterogeneous curves and levels in the four municipalities studied.
 In Porto Alegre, the aggregate homicide rates remained relatively stable in the 2000s, approaching 40 cases per 100,000 inhabitants—39.2 in 2000 and 41.6 in 2009, with a level between 200 and 350/100,000 among young, black men.
 In São Luís, the aggregate rates tripled: they grew from 16 to over 52/100,000 inhabitants in 2009, the highest in the decade.
-Timid downward oscillations alternated with significant increases, which eventually prevailed, driven by the rise in the homicide rates of young black men from a level below 100 to almost 300 per 100,000.
+Timid downward oscillations alternated with significant increases which eventually prevailed, driven by the rise in the homicide rates of young black men from a level below 100 to almost 300 per 100,000.
 In Maceió, the 2000s paint an even more dramatic picture: homicide rates rocketed, reaching 100/100,000 for the population as a whole and over 600/100,000 among young black men.
-A variation with inverse parameters occurred in São Paulo: during that same period, rates for the entire population fell progressively from 64 to 16.7 occurrences, with a drop from almost 400 to less than 100 among young black men.
+An inverse variation pattern occurred in São Paulo: during that same period, rates for the entire population fell progressively from 64 to 16.7 occurrences, with a drop from almost 400 to less than 100 among young black men.
 In all cases, it is quite evident from the graphs that the rises and falls in aggregate rates were driven by trends in the homicide rates for young black men.

 In the following decade, Porto Alegre experienced significant fluctuations and its rates peaked in 2016, followed by a sharp fall.
 In São Luís the trends are similar, but the peak occurred earlier, in 2014.
 Violent and intentional killing in Maceió continued to surpass the other Brazilian capitals studied, peaking at 110/100,000 inhabitants in 2011, but there has been a strong downward trend in the past decade, as in the other capital cities studied.
 São Paulo is again a case apart: the city already entered the 2010s with lower rates than the others and throughout the past decade has maintained rates lower than those recorded in Porto Alegre, São Luís and Maceió.
-In all cases, the regularity observed in the 2000s remains valid: homicide rates among young black men are strikingly higher than the others, and clearly more responsive to upward and downward trends in each period.
+In all cases, the regularity observed in the 2000s remains valid: homicide rates among young black men are strikingly higher than the others, and clearly more sensitive to upward and downward trends in each period.

 Working from this analytical regularity, we shall henceforth drill down into specific situations—defined times and spaces—in each of the capital cities studied.
-We will therefore delve into local contexts to understand what was happening in the factional dynamics in each period analysed.
-Then we will conduct a comparative analysis of the processes of circumstantial rises in the homicide rates in each municipality studied.
+We will therefore delve into local contexts to understand what was happening in terms of dynamics among factions during each period analysed.
+Then we will conduct a comparative analysis of the processes behind elevations in the homicide rates in each municipality studied.
 Finally, we will analyse the conspicuous falls that occurred in the period.
-Our focus on variations, rather than the same time period in each city, allows us to identify the relational mechanisms of the factional conflict in each city.
+Our focus on variations, rather than the same time period in each city, allows us to identify the relational mechanisms of conflict among factions in each city.

 Rising rates: a detailed explanation

 In 2005, a small gang called Bala na Cara (BNC) emerged in a poor suburban neighbourhood of Porto Alegre.
 In the following years, the group promptly engaged in violently eliminating the other gangs in the surrounding areas.
-This movement was reflected, already in 2008, by their precocious conquest of a wing of their own in the largest prison in the state—an advantage received only by the biggest criminal groups, due to the limited number of wings and the need to separate members of the main regional factions, placing each group in their own space in the prison (CIPRIANI, 2021b).
+This movement was reflected, already in 2008, by the conquest of a wing of its own in the largest prison in the state—an advantage previously obtained only by the biggest criminal groups, due to the limited number of wings and the need to separate members of the main regional factions, placing each group in its own space in the prison (CIPRIANI, 2021b).